750.145(c2): Child Sexually Abusive Activity

 A sex crime is serious, particularly if it involves a minor.
 Both state and federal laws impose strict penalties on people convicted of sex crimes involving children.
 Any person guilty of engaging in child sexually abusive activity or possessing child sexually abusive material could be sentenced to jail for a long time.
 In addition, they may be required to pay a hefty fine.

-If you or your loved one is charged with this sex crime, you need to speak with a criminal sexual conduct attorney immediately.
+If you or your loved one is charged with this sex crime, you need to speak with a sex crimes lawyer immediately.
 The impact of a sexual criminal record can be negative and long-lasting.
 Therefore, you need to develop solid sexual assault defense strategies as quickly as possible.

 At Blank Law PC, we are committed to helping criminal defendants get better chances at beating sex crime charges.
 Schedule your free consultation today.
 This contact form sends information about your case straight to our desk.